 Van Ry Boulevard (previously known as Gateway Blvd.) is a new roadway that opened in 2021 that connects 244th Street SW with 236th Street at the Transit Center through the Gateway Place Shopping Complex.

-Revitalization of the Town Center in ongoing with new businesses, public and private investments, and the redevelopment of the Civic Campus have re-energized the city.
+Revitalization of the Town Center in ongoing with new businesses, public and private investments, and the redevelopment of the Civic Campus.

 In 2018, the Council appointed a Town Center and Economic Vitality Task Force that made a recommendation on an updated Town Center Plan.
 The updated Plan was adopted in 2019.

-The Rogers Market property, located at 232nd and 56th Avenue and the Town Center's largest parcel, was sold in 2018 and demolished in 2019.
+The former Rogers Market property, located at 232nd and 56th Avenue and the Town Center's largest parcel, was sold in 2018 and demolished in 2019.
 The property was sold to Sound Transit for interim parking while the light rail station is under construction to replace the surface parking at the Mountlake Terrace Transit Center.
+The property has since changed hands and is poised for redevelopment.

 Civic Campus Redevelopment

 In 2017, voters passed a capital bond to fund a new City Hall and Police Station addition.
-The project was designed in 2018 and 2019 and constructed in 2020 and 2021.
-The project, located at 232nd Street and 58th Avenue, will help redefine the Town Center.
+The project was designed in 2018 and 2019 with construction occurring throughout 2020 and 2021.
+The city moved into its new home located at 23204 58th Avenue West (Civic Campus) in mid-2021.
 See the Civic Campus project page for more information.
+The Civic Campus Redevelopment Project includes a new City Hall of approximately 18,000 square feet, a 3,100 square foot addition to the Police Station and the Jerry Smith Town Center Plaza.